MeteorSydney/meteor-sydney/README.md

 Install by cloning the repository using `git clone https://github.com/aaronthorp/meteor-sydney.git`.

 Each step is stored in its own branch.
-To checkout each stage, in the folder type `git checkout -b step1` and the folder will now be the `step1` branch commit.
+To checkout each stage, in the folder type `git checkout step1` and the folder will now be the `step1` branch commit.

+To run this application, update the packages by typing `meteor update --packages-only`

+And to ensure the application is running in the same version it was developed, run `meteor update --release 0.9.2.2`

+To run simply type `meteor` in the folder and point your browser to http://localhost:3000 to view the application.

-### Step 1 :: Updating the Folder Structure
+### Step 1 :: Update the Folder Structure

+Formatting the folder structure is a great way to seperate the code from client and server and put it in a logical and easy to understand hierarchy.

 ```
 .meteor